Vergil-am/Dogetime/README.md

-# PlaceHolder name (I haven't picked a name yet)
+# Dogetime

 # Description

 This project started as a learning project for a movie app implementing [TMDB](https://www.themoviedb.org/).
 But then i decided to make it a real app to browse and watch movies, series and anime.
-The app utilieses TMDB API and webscraping from various websites to ensure access to the newest and highest quality media.
+The app utilizes TMDB API and web-scraping from various websites to ensure access to the newest and highest quality media.

 # Features

 - Movie, TV and anime info.
 - Watch the latest movies and TV/anime episodes.
 - Browse your favorite media.
 - watchlist.
 - Episode tracking.
 - Dark and light theme support
+- app video player.
+- anime in external player.

 # What's missing

 - online account.
-- app video player (It opens webview links or external player).
-- anime in external player (currently anime is only available in webview i am working on extracting links).
 - Multi language support.
-- Movie and series subtitles (currently they're only available in webview).
+- Movie and series subtitles (i need to find a way to load them in custom exoplayer controls).
+- Timestamp tracking (the ability to continue where you left off)